-Today, cycle south via Nuits-Saint-George, where the highly sought after Mugnier, Clos de la Marechale Blanc is produced.
-From here pedal onwards via the northern vineyards of Côte du Beaune to the medieval centre of Beaune town, which has assumed its position as possibly one of the best places in France for wine tasting.
+Today, cycle south via Nuits-Saint-George, where the most sought-after Mugnier, Clos de la Marechale Blanc, is produced.
+From here, pedal onwards via the northern vineyards of Côte du Beaune to the medieval centre of Beaune town, which has assumed its position as possibly one of the best places in France for wine tasting.

 This former wine merchant’s house is a 5-minute walk to the Hotel Dieu.
 Easy to reach on foot, the hotel has a quiet courtyard and excellent breakfast to set you up for a day of walking or exploring.
 Breakfast is served from 07:30 to 11:00am each morning and reception is open until 22:30 – if you plan to arrive later than this please call the hotel and let them know.